vasanthsathya/omnia/docs/source/OmniaInstallGuide/RHEL_new/credentials_utility.rst

 Post execution
 ----------------

-After the playbook has been executed, navigate to the ``omnia_config_credentials.yml`` input file is present in the ``/opt/omnia/input/project_default`` folder.
+After the playbook has been executed, verify if the ``omnia_config_credentials.yml`` input file is present in the ``/opt/omnia/input/project_default`` folder.
-Provide all required credentials for the cluster.
+Provide all required mandatory credentials for the cluster.
 See the table below to know more:

 .. note:: By default, the ``omnia_config_credentials.yml`` input file is encrypted.
 Use the below command to decrypt the file:
     ::